Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Current and future constraints from astrophysics, cosmology and colliders

 \section{Current and future constraints from astrophysics, cosmology and colliders}

-Although most of the dark sector species present in the model considered here remain secluded from the SM, their indirect couplings via a light dark Higgs boson portal $h_D$ still induce experimental constraints.
-Below, we briefly summarize the resulting current bounds on our scenario.
-They will define allowed regions of the parameter space of the model, as will be discussed in \cref{sec:results}.
-We then discuss future experimental and observational prospects of the considered scenario.
+Although most of the dark sector species in the model considered here remain secluded from the SM, their indirect couplings via a light dark vector portal $A^\prime$ still induce experimental constraints.
+Below, we briefly summarize the current constraints on our scenario.
+We also discuss future experimental and observational prospects.